SkillsFuture funding framework to focus on courses relevant to industry

 These must be complemented by three other strategies, he said, namely, articulating companies' demand for future skills, aggregating such demand in different sectors and activating a supply of such skills through quality training.

-On the need to articulate demand for future skills, Mr Chan said individual companies may not have the ability or capacity to scan the horizon and articulate such demand.
+On the need to articulate demand for future skills, Mr Chan said individual companies may not know what future skills they need.

 He added: "This is where the Government, SSG, trade associations and chambers and our unions must come in and take the lead."